 It was also offered in a variant "sport" version, colored blue.
 Although the Game Gear was deemed superior to the Game Boy it was lackluster in sales and considered bulky.
 Sega stopped producing games for the system in 1997.

 After realizing that CD technology would be cheaper to produce, and allow the creation of higher-quality games, Sega planned a new console, called the Sega Saturn.
 Sega released the Sega Saturn in 1995, and at first, everybody was amazed by it.

 It had some great titles such as Nights: Into Dreams, which was penned as being the new mascot for Sega.
 The Saturn was touted as a 32-bit 2D console, even though it did have some 3D games being developed for it, Sega was really pushing the 2D games.
-However, The Playstation won over the hearts of US gamers, and was penned as a 3D specific console, tailored specifically for 3D games.
-The N64 had a similar approach, in that it was tailored specifically for 3D gaming.
-Not only that, but it was released around the same time as the Playstation in the US.
-Both the Playstation and N64 did marvelously in the US, and Sega abandoned the Saturn in three years.
-However in Japan the Saturn did much better, outselling the Playstation into 1996, and defeating the N64.
+However, the PlayStation (PSX) won over the hearts of U.S. gamers, and was penned as a console tailored specifically for 3D games.
+The Nintendo 64 (N64) had a similar approach, in that it was tailored specifically for 3D gaming.
+Not only that, but it was released around the same time as the PlayStation in the U.S. Both the PlayStation and N64 did marvelously in the U.S., and Sega abandoned the Saturn within three years.
+However in Japan the Saturn did much better, outselling the PlayStation into 1996, and defeating the N64.
 The Saturn was the most successful console Sega ever produced in Japan, but the same success was not shared in the U.S.